-The ministry of John the Baptist, which preceded Jesus' by six months, ran from 26 to 29 A.D.
+The New Testament ministry of John the Baptist, which preceded Jesus' by six months, ran from 26 to 29 A.D.
 It was his calling to prepare the people for the literal appearing of the anticipated Messiah.
-John's ministry ended when Herod Antipas, who ruled part of Palestine as one of the sons of Herod of Great, beheaded him.
+John's ministry ended when Herod Antipas, who ruled part of Israel as one of the sons of Herod of Great, beheaded him.

-Galilee, which the Romans considered the northern part of Palestine, was the focal point of many miracles and events in the life of our Savior.
+Galilee, which the Romans considered the northern part of the land of Israel, was the focal point of many miracles and events in the life of our Savior.
 At least five of his twelve disciples were living in the region when He called them to be apostles.
-Nineteen out of the thirty-two parables Jesus gave were spoken in Galilee.
-Twenty-five of Jesus' thirty-three great miracles were performed in the area.
+Nineteen out of the thirty-two parables Jesus gave he spoke in Galilee.
+Twenty-five of Jesus' thirty-three great miracles were also in the area.

-Judea, the southern portion of the country.
+Judea, which was part of the southern portion of ancient Israel.

 Galilee, one of the northern areas of ancient Israel.

 Perea (a Greek word that means "opposite country"), an area that lies east of the Jordan and the Dead Sea.
 Most of the area was initially given, by God, to Israel's tribe of Gad.